Environmental Protection Authority (Ghana): Council to authority

-After the 1992 constitution and national election, the National Democratic Congress government of Jerry John Rawlings created the Ministry of Environment, Science and Technology the following year.
+After the 1992 constitution and national election, the National Democratic Congress (NDC)government of Jerry John Rawlings created the Ministry of Environment, Science and Technology the following year.
 A national environmental policy was produced, and the council was moved into the ministry to implement it.
 In June 1993 a five-year Ghana Environmental Resource Management project, sponsored by the World Bank, was begun to ensure staff infrastructure.
 The authority expanded, and by December 1993 six regional offices were in operation: Western, Volta, Eastern, Ashanti, Northern and Upper West.
 The following year, three additional regional offices opened: Central, Greater Accra and Brong Ahafo.

 On 30 December 1994, the Environmental Protection Council became the Environmental Protection authority in Act 490.
 The act empowered the authority to legally prosecute environmental offences and sue for breaches of the law.
 A 13-member management board, headed by Arnold Quainoo, was established.